guancio/swa-android/Day1/README.md

 There are usually two type of files in an Android application:
  * Java source files, used to write the source code of your application
- * XML files, used for everithing else: e.g. to specify the graphical layout of your app, put buttons and labels, etc etc.
+ * XML files, used for everything else: e.g. to specify the graphical layout of your app, put buttons and labels, etc etc.
 Before giving a look to the files that constitute your first app we need to introduce XML files.

 # Intro to XML
 XML stands for eXtensible Markup Language.
-An XML document is a string of characters and is mainly ised to reppresent a tree structure, for example
+An XML document is a string of characters and is mainly used to represent a tree structure, for example
 ```XML
 <catalog>